Evolutionary approaches to schizophrenia: Benefits to groups

-Sexual Selection & Sex Differences in Schizophrenia
+Sexual selection and sex differences in schizophrenia

 Instead of viewing schizophrenia as a by-product of brain evolution, one model presents schizophrenia to be one extreme of a sexually selected fitness indicator.
 This model hypothesizes schizophrenia to be a side effect in sexual selection for certain traits.

 Sexual selection concerns the mating choices of humans and other animals.
 These choices are based upon the principles of Charles Darwin's theory of Natural Selection, in which traits that increase likelihood of survival are chosen for, and organisms that are deemed most fit are sexually selected for.
 Traits that function as fitness indicators are those revealing potential benefits rooted in genetic qualities.
 When choosing mates, animals go for those with better fitness indicators to ensure better benefits for them and their offspring.
 These indicators can be morphological traits as well as behavioral traits.
 A peacock's tail and a nightingale's courtship songs are examples of the two traits.
 Sexual-selection studies have shown that male height, muscularity, and facial structure, and female breasts and buttocks are important indicators.
 Previously, Crow and Randall partially integrated the idea of sexual selection in their models to explain schizophrenia.